 I can’t help but wonder what would happen if we prayed for the consciousness of Christ.
 When the disciples moved into the apostolic mode Peter healed a paralyzed man.
 Paul and Silas sang in jail until the chains broke.
 Mere shadows of the apostles caused people to heal.
 The apostles oversaw the rapid multiplication of the church, with thousands upon thousands becoming believers.

 What could be possible now, in these post-pandemic times?
 What new visions might you dream?
 Are there new miracles you might manifest?
 New areas of growth you might shepherd?

-Join me to learn more about our step-by-step approach that moves you from discipleship to apostleship: How to Create a Culture of Renewal.
+Learn more about our step-by-step approach that moves you from discipleship to apostleship: Creating a Culture of Renewal®